 If trust is lost in the vaccine-related players, then trust is more likely to be placed in other influencers, who may be indifferent to vaccination or may actively oppose it.Heidi Larson & colleagues (2018)

-- FDA: Common effects are “e.g., all adverse reactions occurring at a rate of 10 percent or greater in the treatment group and at a rate at least twice the placebo rate”.
+- FDA: Common events are “e.g., all adverse reactions occurring at a rate of 10 percent or greater in the treatment group and at a rate at least twice the placebo rate”.

 It’s critical that the community can develop realistic expectations of these vaccines.
 At the moment, it’s looking as though the first vaccines at least might not be as highly effective as we want them to be – and likely less so for the people most vulnerable to this awful disease.
 Many won’t be able to have the vaccine at all, and so will have no choice but to rely on everyone else to get us to community immunity.
 What might that mean?